GuyFromHere/raspi-intercom/README.md

 Websockets for real time messaging via the phone UI

 Physical buttons on the pis so they act like analog intercoms

+# Attributions

+My media recorder code is a variation on the MDN article for the MediaRecorder API.

+I learned a lot about the WebSocket API from [this article](https://medium.com/hackernoon/implementing-a-websocket-server-with-node-js-d9b78ec5ffa8) but ultimately decided to use socket.io.
+I used the documentation on the socket.io website to ramp up then cobbled together my own React implementation with inspiration from [this article](https://itnext.io/building-a-node-js-websocket-chat-app-with-socket-io-and-react-473a0686d1e1) and [others](https://solvemprobler.com/blog/2013/06/16/reactjs-and-socket-dot-io-chat-application/).